ldricci3/CS4400/README.md

 # Our Instructions:

 To run our application for the first time, you will need to create a MySQL user under MySQL Workbench Administration with username "username" and password "password" and give them the DB Admin role on the next pane (bad practice but this is all local).
-If you do not do this, you will need to replace the parameters in lines 13 and 14 of server.js with the credentials of a user in your MySQL instance who has full priveledges to the "covidtest_fall2020" database.
+If you do not do this, you will need to replace the parameters in lines 13 and 14 of server.js with the credentials of a user in your MySQL instance who has full privelidages to the "covidtest_fall2020" database.

 Our Phase 4 implementation was developed using the latest version of the "covidtest_fall2020" database, created using the db_init file on Canvas.
 For Phase 4, despite receiving a 100% on Phase 3, we rewrote some procedures in order to more gracefully handle errors in the frontend (rather than successfully updating zero rows).
 Because of this, **you will need to add our procedures to your database using "phase3_shell.sql"** located in the root of our team repo, just one level above the Phase 4 directory.